Complete Guide to Credit Card Processing Fees (2026)

 What Is the Average Fee for Credit Card Processing?

 Credit card processing fees can often feel like a mystery, but understanding the averages and how they apply to your business can help you manage costs more effectively.
-These fees typically fall between 1.5% and 3.5%, as noted by Capital One.
+These fees typically fall between 1.5% and 3.5%.

 Breaking Down Credit Card Processing Fees